RafalBuchner/ufoConsistency-tool/README.md

 # UFO Consistency-tool
-Type production tool that suppose to help in analyze data inside ufo files.
+Type production tool that suppose to help in analyse data inside ufo files.
 It prints data in MarkDown syntax which provide clear, easy to read and edit text.
 It check the different information in two stages: it runs “Single font tests”, to print out any problems that occurs in single ufo